Air source heat pumps

 - Is the system intended for a new development?
 Combining the installation with other building work can reduce the cost of installing the system.

-Installing a typical system costs around £7,000 to £14,000.
-Running costs will vary depending on a number of factors - including the size of your home, and how well insulated it is, and what room temperatures you are aiming to achieve.
+Installing a typical system costs around £7,000 to £11,000.
+Running costs will vary depending on a number of factors including the size of your home, how well insulated it is and what room temperatures you are aiming to achieve.

 How much you can save will depend on what system you use now, as well as what you are replacing it with.
 Your savings will be affected by: